,

 Challenge number(s) addressed

-Quality First Teaching through effective support, including through planning, monitoring and coaching
+Quality First Teaching through effective support, including through planning, monitoring and incremental coaching

 High quality CPD